Very weak solutions of quadratic Hessian equations: Introduction

 then $u$ is convex in the ball $B_{\frac12}(0)$.

 \end{Lem} The lemma above can be thought of as an $\varepsilon$- regularity result providing rigidity (in this case - convexity) to a solution suitably close to a convex quadratic function.
 This is a central lemma for the proof of Sver\'ak's convexity theorem above.
 As the proof of the lemma heavily relies on degree theory it seems hard to prove analogous results for other operators.
+On the other hand Lemma 6.10 in ~\cite{LewMahPak} provides certain regularity of $u$ around the center of such a ball in real dimension $2$.
+Hence it is interesting to understand the full strength of the above results.
 As an example Faraco and Zhong - \cite{FarZho03} have asked if a $W^{2,\infty}$ function has to be $k$-convex if $\sigma_k(D^2u)\geq\varepsilon>0$ and we know that the set of points where the Hessian matrix is $k$-admissible is of positive measure.
 In a different direction the following question seems very natural:

 \begin{Ques}Let $B_1(0)$ be the unit ball in $\mathbb C^n$.
 Let $u\in W^{2,p}, p\geq n$ solves

 Fix a positive definite Hermitian matrix $A\in \mathbb C^{n\times n}_{herm}$ and assume that

 Is there a $p$ and $\varepsilon_0$ dependent on $p$, $n$ and $A$ so that any $\varepsilon\leq\varepsilon_0$ implies that $u$ is plurisubharmonic in $B_{\frac12}(0)$ in the above scenario? \end{Ques} Note that while the functions constructed by Li and Qiu in \cite{LiQiu} are quite far in terms of regularity to the reasonable thresholds in the above questions they obviously show the importance of {\it some} regularity assumptions.